 Increasingly demanding customers

-Retailers need to take serious steps to understand the changing nature of customer behaviour if they are to create a compelling engagement message and model.
-How can a retailer optimise the customer experience online, for example, without understanding the device being used or a customer’s preference for researching online and buying in store?
+Retailers need to take serious steps to understand the changing nature of customer behavior if they are to create a compelling engagement message and model.
+How can a retailer optimize the customer experience online, for example, without understanding the device being used or a customer’s preference for researching online and buying in store?